Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 Prevention of hearing disability

-Many of the causes of hearing loss can be prevented by implementing public health measures and therapeutic interventions such as:
+Most of the hearing loss causes can be prevented by implementing public health measures and therapeutic interventions such as:

 • Vaccination